Krems

 Wachau’s wine capital

-Krems an der Donau sits at the eastern end of the Wachau, where the valley opens into the flat Danube plain east of Vienna.
-It is the Wachau’s largest town, a working city rather than a picture-postcard village, and the place where the valley’s wine industry has its commercial centre.
+Krems an der Donau sits at the eastern end of the Wachau Valley, where the river breaks out of the narrow gorge and broadens into the flat Danube plain east of Vienna.
+It is the Wachau’s largest town — a working city of some 25,000 people rather than a picture-postcard village — and the place where the valley’s wine industry has its commercial centre, its schools, and its largest cooperative winery.
+For visitors doing the classic Wachau day trip, Krems is almost always the final destination: the eastern terminus of the Danube boat from Melk, the place where lunch happens, where a glass of Grüner Veltliner is drunk in a courtyard with the medieval gate in view, and where the train back to Vienna departs.

 Getting there

-As part of the Wachau circuit: Most visitors arrive in Krems by boat from Melk — the downstream journey takes 1h45 through the most scenic part of the Wachau.
-See Melk for the circuit logistics.
+As part of the Wachau circuit: Most visitors arrive in Krems by Danube boat from Melk — the downstream journey takes approximately 1h45 through the most scenic stretch of the entire valley.
+See Melk for the circuit logistics and boat booking details.

-The Vienna day tour to Wachau Valley includes Krems as part of a broader valley circuit, covering the highlights without requiring self-organisation of trains and boats.
+The Vienna day tour to Wachau Valley includes Krems as part of a broader valley circuit, covering the highlights without requiring self-organisation of train and boat connections.

 The old town

-Stein an der Donau — technically a separate village but merged administratively with Krems — is 1 km west along the Danube shore and has a quieter, more residential character.
-The walk along the waterfront between Krems and Stein takes 20 minutes and passes the best of the riverfront architecture.
+Stein an der Donau, technically a separate municipality but merged administratively with Krems in 1938, lies 1 km west along the Danube shore and has a quieter, more residential character.
+The walk along the waterfront between Krems and Stein takes 20 minutes and passes the best of the riverfront architecture — including the 15th-century Mauthaus (toll house) and the Pfarrkirche St. Nikolaus with its detached Romanesque charnel house.
+Stein feels like a smaller, less visited version of Krems, which makes it pleasant to walk if you have time after the main old town circuit.

 Wine in Krems

-The Wachau Valley day tour with wine tasting pairs the valley’s historic sites with organised winery visits — the practical choice if wine is the primary motivation for the trip.
+The Wachau Valley day tour with wine tasting pairs the valley’s historic sites with organised winery visits — the practical choice if wine is the primary motivation for the day trip and you want to access producers that are otherwise difficult to visit without a car or appointment.

 Where to eat and drink

-Restaurant Jell in Stein: the most respected kitchen in the area, using Wachau produce and pairing with local wines.
+Restaurant Jell in Stein an der Donau is the most respected kitchen in the area — using Wachau produce with precision and pairing with local wines from a carefully curated list.
+Worth the 20-minute walk along the waterfront from Krems.

 Top experiences